 7. What happens to your pension if you go on maternity/paternity leave?

 If you’re contributing into a company pension, then it depends on your employer’s maternity/paternity leave process and if you’re getting paid leave.
-If it’s not paid leave, it’s unlikely that contributions will continue while you’re away – and even if it is paid leave, contributions may still cease for this period.
+If it’s not paid leave, it’s unlikely that pension contributions will continue while you’re away – and even if it is paid leave, contributions may still cease for this period.
 However, if this occurs, you can continue to save in a PRSA, and tax relief remains available.
 You should request confirmation of the company process from HR well in advance of taking leave, to prepare for pension savings during this period.

 8. What are the benefits to choosing a pension plan rather than a normal savings plan?